subham-saad/Product-manament/README.md

 npm run dev

-uUsing cloudinary sdk to store the images of products.
+Using cloudinary sdk to store the images of products.